nnhubbard/cachly-website/_pages/privacy-policy.md

 *   You may request to opt out from future selling or sharing of your personal information to third parties.
 Upon receiving an opt-out request, we will act upon the request as soon as feasibly possible, but no later than fifteen (15) days from the date of the request submission.

-To exercise these rights, you can contact us by submitting a [data subject access request](https://app.termly.io/notify/01254239-c9ab-44b9-8f5a-eb85e182cda5), by email at support@cach.ly, or by referring to the contact details at the bottom of this document.
+To exercise these rights, you can contact us by submitting a data subject access request by email at support@cach.ly, or by referring to the contact details at the bottom of this document.
 If you have a complaint about how we handle your data, we would like to hear from you.